loadingio/ldpalettepicker/README.md

  - `palettes`: default palette.
  - `itemPerLine`: how many palette per line in editor. default 2
- - `root`: root node of a ldPalettePicker widget. use `ldPalettePicker` mixin in ldpp.pug for a default widget DOM.
+ - `root`: root node of a ldpp widget. use `ldpp` mixin in ldpp.pug for a default widget DOM.
  - `className`: additional class names ( in space separated string ) to add in root. default ''
  - `useClusterizejs`: enable `clusterize.js` if true and `Clusterize` is available.
    - default false